YMCA TEEN LEADERS CLUB:

 A NATIONAL TEEN PROGRAM PROVIDING MEMBERS WITH LEADERSHIP OPPORTUNITIES IN THEIR COMMUNITY

 YMCA Leaders Club (open to youth is grades 6-12) is a YMCA of the USA national program that provides club members with many opportunities for leadership training, personal growth, service to others and social development.
 By connecting with adult advisors, teens have positive role models and mentors who can have an impact on their lives.
 Participants meet on a weekly basis in a structured and safe environment.
 Activities include: service-learning projects, volunteer and fundraising events, academic support, field trips and weekend regional rallies throughout the school year.
-Join the Teen Leaders Club Today!
+Those interested in joining the Leaders program can reach out to Larry Harding at email@example.com to inquire further.

 Larry Harding, who has been a Leaders Club advisor for nearly 20 years, has seen many youth grow through this program.
 “Our primary focus in the Leaders Club Program is on instilling character values in all of our Leaders and how they can make a difference in themselves, each other and the community.
 Leaders Club provides the youth a welcoming and a judgement-free atmosphere where they can focus on becoming the person and leader they were meant to be.
 No one leader is more important than the other.
 Everyone has their differences and as we harness and celebrate those differences, these leaders create those positive relationships and connections that are the core of the Leaders Club Program.”
 The Club’s mission is: “To provide each Leader in the Nashua Leaders Club the building blocks to enter the real world with all the tools necessary to be the positive leader and individual they were meant to be, through a fun, safe and non-judgmental and legendary program.”
 Larry shares that “the Club’s goal is to be a place where Leaders can discover themselves and be all they can be.
 And how that transcends to all their relationships – relationship with self, family, friends, and the community – to make the world a better place.”